 This is a great way to get your students into groups and assess their number sense, as well as their cooperation skills.

 I whipped up these cards with different types of rational and irrational numbers.
-They are available for free in our resource library when you sign up for our email list, but you can easily make your own set.
+They are available for free when you click here, but you can easily make your own set if you want your students to work with different numbers.
 I copied the different pages on different colored paper, which made it easy to keep track of which types of numbers each group was working on.

 The types of numbers that I had (in order) included:

 - Negative numbers